renytek13/Soft-Prompt-Generation/README.md

 **We propose a new prompt learning paradigm Soft Prompt Generation (SPG), which offers a straightforward yet effective solution for Domain Generalization.**

-Please follow instrcutions below to reproduce the results.

-**We only give an example on PACS dataset in this code space.**

 <hr />

 ## Installation